-Figure 5.2: AIP directory structure
+Figure 1: AIP directory structure

-5.3 The 6 main subdirectories
+5.3 Permitted subdirectories

-5.3.1 The AIP directory structure has seven main subdirectories (summarised below).
-These neatly organise the material in an AIP according to its purpose and origin.
+The AIP directory structure should only ever contain the following subdirectories which organise the material in an AIP according to its purpose and origin:

-- /original/ contains the SIP, i.e. data and metadata/documentation received from the depositor and accessioned in accordance with the Ingest Manual). - /admin/ contains administrative material, notably metadata about the contents of the dataset (as a whole, file/data specific documentation/metadata is stored with the data), the licence agreement (scanned or digital) alongside correspondence specific to the archive and its preservation (as a whole). - /preservation/ contains preservation files and file-level metadata that have been normalised, in accordance with the Ingest Manual5, into preservation formats. - /dissemination/ contains dissemination files and file-level metadata, the DIP. - /previous/ used to hold previous editions of the AIP. - /migration/ used to hold old preservation normalisations of files that have been normalised into newer formats.
+- /original/ contains the SIP, i.e. data and metadata/documentation received from the depositor and accessioned in accordance with the Ingest Manual). - /admin/ contains administrative material, notably metadata about the contents of the dataset (as a whole, file/data specific documentation/metadata is stored with the data), the licence agreement (scanned or digital) alongside correspondence specific to the archive and its preservation (as a whole). - /preservation/ contains preservation files and file-level metadata that have been normalised, in accordance with the Ingest Manual, into preservation formats. - /dissemination/ contains dissemination files and file-level metadata, the DIP. - /previous/ used to hold previous editions of the AIP. - /migration/ used to hold old preservation normalisations of files that have been normalised into newer formats.

-5.3.2 The naming of directories should be accordance with the guidance outlined above, with all names given in lower case.
+The naming of directories should be in accordance with the guidance outlined above, with all names given in lower case.
 This level of the AIP directory must not contain any other files or directories.
 Details on the content and structures used within each of these directories are provided in the relevant section below.